codeface-io/SwiftObserver/readme.md

 	}
 	~~~

-* The default in `unwrap(default)` is only required for `latestUpdate` in accordance with the `ObservableProtocol`.
+* The default in `unwrap(default)` is only required for `latestUpdate` in accordance with the `Observable` protocol.
 It will only come into play when the unwrapped observable didn't trigger the update but just returned its latest update.
-Of course, this can only happen where multiple observables are being observed (combined observation).
+Of course, this can only happen in combined observations (see next section).

 	The above example is just a single observation and only `newestNumber` can trigger the update.
 When the `value` of `newestNumber` is set to `nil`, the `unwrap` mapping sends nothing to its obervers, not even the default `0`.
 So when `newInteger` is zero, the observer knows that it's a real value and not just a replacement for `nil`.

 ## <a id="combine"></a>6.
 One Combine To Rule Them All

-* In addition to creating a new variable by combining others, you can also observe a combination of any observable objects and without creating a new object:
+* You can observe upt to three observable objects:

 	~~~swift
 	let newText = text.new()